coinspect/learn-evm-attacks/test/Bridges/Wormhole/README.md

     }
 ```
 This results in the contract being marked as not-initialized in the saved state.
 At this point anyone can call `initialize`, providing their own set of authorized guardians.
-Next, an attacker can call `submitContractUpgrade` providing signatures and a contract of choice to replace the logic implementation.
+Next, the new owner can call `submitContractUpgrade` providing signatures and a contract of choice to replace the logic implementation.

 ```
     function submitContractUpgrade(bytes memory _vm) public {